sammyutere/Auto-Discovery-Auto-Deployment/README.md

 # Auto-Discovery-Auto-Deployment

-# Project Goal
+## Project Goal
-To deploy a higly available, self-healing, scalable and secured containerised Java application, using Jenkins pipeline in Amazon Web Services (AWS).
+To deploy a higly available, self-healing, scalable and secured containerised Monolithic Java application, using Jenkins pipeline in Amazon Web Services (AWS).

-# Tech Stack
+## Tech Stack
 * Terraform - used as infrastructure as code (IaC)
 * AWS - used for cloud infrastructure.
 * Git - used as version control system, Repository